 Filters are manufactured from varying materials, with single-use fiberglass filters being most typical.
 Polyester and pleated filters trap more dust but may reduce your system’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you could tempted to use a HEPA filter, know that's like installing a MERV 16 filter in your comfort equipment.
 It’s very doubtful your unit was designed to work with level of resistance.
-If you’re troubled by indoor air quality in Kansas City, consider installing a HEPA-grade air filtration system.
+If you’re troubled by indoor air quality.
 This equipment works along with your HVAC system.